clamstew/jods/docs/scripts/README.md

 2. Check the component definitions in `screenshot-selectors.mjs`
 3. Add more specific alternative selectors to help with triangulation
 4. Use `excludeElements` to remove unwanted parts from screenshots
-5. Run with debug mode for detailed logging: `DEBUG=true pnpm screenshot:unified`
+5. Run with debug mode for detailed logging: `DEBUG=true pnpm screenshot`